 Contact the research department

 Online Travel Agents (OTAs) are gaining more traction with young travellers, but there is still opportunity for hostels to win direct bookings.
+During the 2018 STAY WYSE Conference in Amsterdam, David Chapman presented the findings from the 2017 New Horizons survey.

 When African Impact set out to find solutions for the extreme poverty and inadequate infrastructure in Livingston, Zambia, they created a unique model for a simple and sustainable volunteer project.
 The Build-It volunteer project launched in March 2016, after 10 years of working and connecting with communities in Zambia.